sarvechqadir/LongLora/README.md

    - S2-Attn addresses this by shifting tokens by half the group size, ensuring better information flow between adjacent groups.
    - The output is combined coordinate-wise, using pre-trained self-attention weights.
    - The first and last 1024 tokens are in the same group, likely aiding in information exchange between the text's start and end.

+## Second Chosen Topic - LongLoRA Design:
+**Question for Class Discussion**: How does the shift short attention mechanism help with context tokens?
+What advantages does it offer?

    - Shift Short Attention efficiently extends context without added computational costs.
 Unlike standard self-attention with O(n²) computational cost, S2-Attn allows tokens to focus on nearby       tokens within a shifted window, making it efficient for long sequences.
+   - In standard self-attention, each token in the input sequence attends to all other tokens, including itself.
+This results in a full attention matrix where the attention weights are computed      based on the similarity between the query, key, and value representations of tokens.
+The computational complexity of standard self-attention is quadratic (O(n^2)) with respect to the            sequence length, making it computationally expensive for very long sequences.
+   - Shift short attention is designed to be more computationally efficient by limiting the range of tokens each token attends to.
+Instead of attending to all tokens, each token might attend to      a subset of nearby tokens, reducing the overall attention scope.
+By reducing the attention scope, the computational complexity becomes linear (O(n)) with respect to the sequence length,         making it more scalable for longer contexts.
+The shift short attention mechanism can be seen as a form of sparse attention where only a subset of attention weights is computed, and the          rest are set to zero or ignored.

    ![image](https://github.com/sarvechqadir/LongLora/assets/78235308/a13b579d-6f18-4e93-943e-e224269d93f2)

-6. **Parameter-Efficient Fine-Tuning**:
+5. **Parameter-Efficient Fine-Tuning**:
    - LongLoRA's efficiency is boosted by rethinking the fine-tuning approach for context expansion.
    - LoRA, typically applied over attention layers, is effective when paired with embedding and normalization layers during training.
    - These components are vital for long-context learning but represent only a small portion of the model's parameters.
    - The inclusion of trainable embedding and normalization layers is key to LongLoRA's success.

-## Second Chosen Topic - LongLoRA Design:
-LongLoRA introduces a new mechanism called shift short attention during fine-tuning but retains the original standard self-attention during inference.
-**Question for Class Discussion**: How does the shift short attention mechanism in LongLoRA differ from standard self-attention, and what advantages does it offer?

 ##  Pseudocode Description of the Proposed Model: